-- Transmissibility saturation reduction implementing the magic wands and the IP counterweights.
-An extra attenuation of 10dB-20dB is expected.
-This implementation would bring the SAS performance in line with the more stringent requirements for the BSC vacuum chambers. - Use either the already present L4C geophones in feedback, or feeding forward to the table actuators an appropriate fraction of the force applied to the payload mirrors, to counteract the table recoil from the suspended optic swing during lock acquisition.
+- Transmissibility saturation reduction introducing the magic wand device and properly tuning the IP counterweights.
+An extra attenuation factor of 10dB-20dB is expected. - Use either the already present L4C geophones in feedback, or feeding forward to the table actuators an appropriate fraction of the force applied to the payload mirrors, to counteract the table recoil from the suspended optics swing during lock acquisition.